The Four Most Common Signs Of Social Anxiety

 Being cautious around a person you don't know can be one of the simplest safety mechanisms of the human brain.
 For our ancient ancestors, meeting a stranger could mean danger or even death, and our minds have therefore largely developed around this logic.

 A person with social anxiety may experience this sort of reaction to a more extreme degree.
 A stranger might provoke an intense sense of fear, perhaps because the person is afraid of judgment or is worried that something bad may happen if they say or do the wrong thing.
-People with social anxiety might avoid talking to new people, engaging in small talk, and putting themselves out there.
+People with social anxiety might avoid talking to new people, engaging in small talk, or social interactions, and putting themselves out there.

 Being afraid of situations with (seemingly) no escape